parchment/numlang/README.md

 ### toWords(number, options?)

-Converts a number to words.
+Converts a number (integer or float) to words.

-- `number`: The number to convert (number or string)
+- `number`: The number to convert (number or string; floats supported)
 - `options`: Optional configuration object:
   - `useAnd`: Boolean - Include "and" in appropriate places (default: false)
   - `useCommas`: Boolean - Include commas in the output (default: false)